GAM-63 RASCAL: Design

+Configuration of GAM-63 Rascal Missile warhead compartment as of September 1956.

 In May 1953, 12 DB-36H "director-bombers" were ordered from Convair.
 Each bomber would be equipped to carry a single RASCAL missile.
 The RASCAL occupied both of the B-36's aft bomb bays where it was carried semi-submerged.
 A portion of the missile was located inside the aircraft and a portion of the missile hung below the aircraft.
 One forward bomb bay was used to hold equipment required by the RASCAL's guidance system.
 The retractable antenna for the command guidance system was installed in the rear of the aircraft.

 The first YDB-36H was flown on 3 July 1953.
 Six captive carry flights were flown between 31 July 1953 and 16 August 1953.
 The addition of the missile to the B-36 did not increase drag or change the handling characteristics of the bomber.
 An un-powered RASCAL was dropped from a YDB-36H on 25 August 1953.
 On 21 December 1954, a DB-36H was delivered to the Air Force for use in the RASCAL test program at Holloman Air Force Base, New Mexico, in the United States.
 By June 1955, at least two missiles had been launched from the B-36 and Convair had completed manufacturing modification kits for the 12 planned aircraft.
 Two kits had been installed on B-36 aircraft when the USAF decided to carry the RASCAL only on the B-47 bomber.